zgulde/cods/docs/usage.md

 ##### Custom Deployment

-If there is a file named `install.sh` in the root of the project, instead of copying the contents of the repository, the `install.sh` script will be run after pushing to the deployment remote.
+If there is a file named `cods.sh` in the root of the project, instead of copying the contents of the repository, the `cods.sh` script will be run after pushing to the deployment remote.

 The script will be run with the current working directory as a fresh clone of your project.
-The clone will be removed when the `install.sh` script finishes running, so after you preform any build steps, you should move the built files to the public directory for your project (see example below).
+The clone will be removed when the `cods.sh` script finishes running, so after you preform any build steps, you should move the built files to the public directory for your project (see example below).